Martin Luther King Day is observed on the third Monday of January every year in the US.

-The bill first came for the vote in US House of Representatives in 1979.
+The bill first came for the vote in the US House of Representatives in 1979.
 However, it falls short of five votes for passage qualification.

 There were two main opponent arguments of the bill.
 The first argument was the affiliation of high cost with the paid leave and the second argument was the matter of honor to a private citizen.

-After that, the campaign started to get further strengthen with the involvement of corporate community and the general public.
+After that, the campaign started to get further strengthen with the involvement of the corporate community and the general public.

 A single “Happy Birthday” song by musician Stevie Wonder in 1980 made the campaign more popular.
 Stevie Wonder also hosted a Rally for Peace Press conference in 1981.
-Stevie Wonder was one of the main hero in making the King’s birthday as a national day.
+Stevie Wonder was one of the main heroes in making the King’s birthday as a national day.